-Here, in the depths of December, the Holly Tree beckons me from outside my bedroom window.
+Here, in the depths of December after a fresh snowfall, the Holly Tree calls from outside my bedroom window.

-The bright red berries of the evergreen tree we call Holly marks Solstice.
-This bountiful fruit provides essential food and shelter for the birds that dance in my back field.
+The bright red berries of the evergreen Holly marks Solstice.
+This bountiful fruit provides essential food and shelter for the birds that dance in my back acrage.

-Against the grey sky and verdant green of the landscape the berries are juicy.
+Against the grey sky and verdant green landscape the berries are juicy.
 In this seemingly barren season, a walk in the forest reveals the bounty of nature and just how vital and alive the earth is at this time of year.
-Things are not dead.
-Some are dormant, the roots regenerating; some the seeds are hibernating until the first warmth.
-And many hedges and forests are ripe still with red hawthorne’s, rosehips, Arbutus berries and Holly berries still on boughs, offering themselves as nutrient dense foods for animals and joy for any weary-hearted human that passes by.
+Small animals and birds feast in the hedgerows and forests ripe still with red hawthorne’s, rosehips, Arbutus berries and Holly berries on boughs, offering themselves as nutrient dense foods for animals and joy for any weary-hearted human that passes by.

-Red, the colour symbolic of fire, heat, passion, blood, and vitality is found prominently in nature at this time of year when we (and other animals) most need what it has to offer.
+Red, the colour symbolic of fire, heat, passion, blood, and vitality is found prominently in nature at this time of year.
 Red foods typically contain constituents that are blood building, promote circulation and are full of cell protective antioxidants.
-Red also rouses inspiration, is associated with the heart and liveliness.

 There are literally hundreds of different species of Holly (Ilex spp.) around the world.
 Most of the plant parts can be toxic.
 Depending on the species, the toxicity can range from somewhat toxic to very toxic so please do your research (and talk to a qualified plant person) before you consider using this herb internally.